codeandrop/data-tracker/README.md

 ## Scalability

 ### What would you change if you needed to track many metrics?
-If I needed to start tracking volume, for instance, I would create a new table, one for each value that needs to be tracked.
-Given we are working on time series data, a single table to track many metrics will grow considerably and could create performance issues.
+If I needed to start tracking volume, for instance, I would create a new table just for volume data.
+Given we are working on time series data, a single table to track many metrics (i.e price and volume together) will grow considerably and could create performance issues.

-Furthermore, for every new metric, I would create a new model, and service to manage their appropriate logic and maintain separation of concerns.
+Furthermore, for every new metric, I would create a new model and service to manage their appropriate logic and maintain separation of concerns.

 ### What if you needed to sample them more frequently?
 As I mentioned in enhancements, implementing a Task Queue System will help with the reliability of sampling more often and potentially more metrics.
 The Queue System can scale up or down based on demand, and also can be parallelized to track many metrics at the same time.